 All roads lead to Sergels Torg

 For a long time there were road works around Sergels Torg.
-Sergels Torg is a busy crossroad where major Stockholm roads converge.
-It can be a chaotic square and even as a pedestrian it sometimes takes a while, especially during the works, to orientate yourself.
+It used to be a busy crossroad where major Stockholm roads converged.
+It can be a chaotic square and even as a pedestrian it took a while during the works, to orientate yourself.
 On one side, the square has 2 floors with a lot of shops (Sergelarkaden) downstairs where you can shop covered from the rain.
 On the other side is Kulturhuset, a gigantic cultural center.

 This square and especially Plattan, the part that you can see in the photo above with the white / black triangles, is the heart of Stockholm.
 After the attacks of April 7, 2017, people gathered here to commemorate the victims.
 Even after Avicii’s sudden death, Sergels Torg was the place where everyone gathered to commemorate Tim Bergling.
-Sergels Torg is also a gathering place at joyful moments.
+The Avicii Experience can now be found here too.
+This square is also a gathering place at joyful moments.
 There often are open-air manifestations and events.

 The monument of Sergels Torg

 On the other side of the square you can see a huge fountain with the artwork Kristall, vertikal accent i glas och stål in the middle by Edvin Öhrström.
 The renovations took more than 2 years.
 The tower is 37.5 m high.
 LED lights have been incorporated into the artwork so it is beautifully lit at night.
-I only saw the orange and purple versions for now and was told that they can adjust the colors according to the seasons.
+I saw different couloured versions already and was told that they can adjust the colors according to the seasons.

 Watch out for pickpockets and petty crime at the entrance of T-Centralen on Sergels Torg.
-This is the only place in Stockholm that I prefer to avoid at night.
-Although extra guards are deployed to keep an eye on the “gangs”, I always tend to walk a bit faster here in the evenings.
+This is the only place in Stockholm that I tend to avoid at night.

 How do you reach Sergels Torg?